-Change the following item b) in the sub-clause 10.5.2.2 (REVmc .1) as the following:
+Change the following item b) in the sub-clause 10.5.2.2 (REVmc D2.1) as the following:

 b) If the peer STA is a non-DMG STA, check whether the intended peer STA is capable of participating in the block ack mechanism by discovering and examining its Delayed Block Ack and Immediate Block Ack capability bits.
-If the peer STA is an S1G STA and the recipient is capable of participating in an Immediate Block Ack session, the S1G originator shall .If the recipient is capable of participating, the originator sends an ADDBA frame indicating the TID and the buffer size.
+If the peer STA is an S1G STA and the recipient is capable of participating in an Immediate Block Ack session, the S1G originator shall send an NDP ADDBA Request to indicate that it expects only NDP BlockAck frames during the block ack session with the following exceptions:

+If the S1G originator has the dot11BATImplemented equal to true and the BAT Support subfield in the most recently received S1G Capabilities element from the S1G recipient is 1 and a TWT has been setup with the S1G recipient as described in 9.42a (Target wake time (TWT))., then the S1G originator shall send a BAT ADDBA Request to indicate that it expects only BAT frames during the block ack session.

+When any of the conditions below is satisfied then the S1G originator may send an ADDBA Request to indicate that it expects only BlockAck frames during the block ack session:

+The value of the Buffer Size field in the ADDBA Request, carried in an S1G_LONG or S1G_SHORT PPDU, is greater than 16

+The value of the Buffer Size field of the ADDBA Request, carried in an S1G_1M PPDU, is greater than 8

+The dot11AsymmetricBlockAckSupport is true and Asymmetric Block Ack Supported field in the most recently received S1G Capabilities element from the S1G recipient is 1

+If the recipient is capable of participating, the originator sends an ADDBA frame indicating the TID and the buffer size.
 If the recipient is capable of participating and the GCRGroupAddress parameter of the MLME-ADDBA.request primitive is present, the originator sends an ADDBA Request frame that includes a GCR Group Address element.
 All DMG STAs are capable of participating in the block ack mechanism.

 Procedure at the recipient